ibm-cloud-docs/watson-assistant/phone-config.md

 ## Handling call and transfer failures
 {: #deploy-phone-config-failure}

 You can configure the phone integration to transfer the caller to a human agent if the phone connection fails for any reason.
-To transfer the caller to a human agent automatically, go to the **Live agent** tab in the phone integration settings, and make the following configuration selections:
+To transfer the caller to a human agent automatically, go to the **Advanced** tab in the phone integration settings, and make the following configuration selections:

 - **SIP target when a call fails**: Add the SIP endpoint for your support agent service.
 Specify a SIP or telephone URI for a general call queue that can redirect requests to other queues.
 For more information, see [Configuring backup call center support](#deploy-phone-config-transfer-service).